dnjackson/eos/README.md

 # Essence of Software

-This is the website for the book Essence of Software
+This is the website for the book Essence of Software.